KarmicDD/MVP-01/Backend/README.md

 1. Create a `.env` file in the root directory (see `.env.example` for the required variables).

+## Database Architecture

+The application uses a hybrid database approach:

+- **PostgreSQL** (via Prisma): Handles user authentication, relationships, and analytics data
+- **MongoDB**: Stores document data, rich profiles, and content

+This architecture optimizes for both data consistency (PostgreSQL) and flexibility (MongoDB).

+### Document Storage

+Documents uploaded by users are stored and managed through MongoDB.
+The actual files are saved to the filesystem, while metadata is stored in MongoDB using the `Document` model.
+This includes:

+- File information (name, type, size)
+- User associations
+- Document categorization
+- Access permissions

+The PostgreSQL database only tracks document analytics (views and downloads) but does not store the actual documents or their metadata.

 ## Database Setup (Prisma)

+### For New Developers

 1. Ensure PostgreSQL is running.